danielmaartens/span_challenge_cpp/README.md

 ### NOTE:
 - Results of your soccer league must be in a file with the following structure.
-- Please make sure the file ends with the last line of match outcomes, i.e. do not leave any empty lines in the file.

 ```
 Lions 3, Snakes 3